eligosource/eventsourced/README.md

 ![Reliable channel](https://raw.github.com/eligosource/eventsourced/master/doc/images/channels-2.png)

 A reliable channel is a persistent channel that writes event messages to a journal before delivering them to a destination actor.
 In contrast to a default channel, a reliable channel preserves the order of messages as produced by an event-sourced processor and attempts to re-deliver event messages on destination failures.
 Therefore, a reliable channel enables applications to recover from temporary destination failures without having to run an event message replay.
+Furthermore, a reliable channel can also recover from crashes of the JVM it is running in.
+This allows applications to guarantee at-least-once message delivery in case of both, destination failures and sender failures.

 If a destination positively confirms the receipt of an event message, the stored message is removed from the channel and the next one is delivered.
 If a destination negatively confirms the receipt of an event message or if no confirmation is made (i.e. a timeout occurs), a re-delivery attempt is made after a certain *redelivery delay*.
 If the maximum number of re-delivery attempts have been made, the channel restarts itself after a certain *restart delay* and starts again with re-deliveries.
 If the maximum number of restarts has been reached, the channel stops message delivery and publishes a [`DeliveryStopped`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Channel$$DeliveryStopped) event to the event stream of the actor system this channel belongs to.
 Applications can then re-activate the channel by calling the `deliver(Int)` method of `EventsourcingExtension` with the channel id as argument.
 Refer to the [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) API docs for details.